Supabase vs Appwrite

 Only in Supabase

-react next.js pnpm turbo tailwind css
+react next.js pnpm postgresql react router tailwind css

 Only in Appwrite

-php mongodb docker websocket phpunit maxmind graphql
+php mongodb websocket docker composer phpunit cross-fetch

 Architecture Layers